A version of this post was originally published on Hey Sigmund

-There has been a growing understanding and exploration by psychologists, psychiatrists, physicians and researchers about the role our gut bacteria plays on our mood — most notably the experience of anxiety.
+There has been a growing understanding and exploration by psychologists, psychiatrists, physicians, and researchers about the role our gut bacteria plays on our mood — most notably, in the experience of anxiety.

-In other words, we spend $42 billion a year on treatment of anxiety disorders in America.
+In other words, we spend $42 billion a year on the treatment of anxiety disorders in America.
 Women are 60 percent more likely to develop an anxiety disorder than our male counterparts.
-These numbers are terrifying to me as a clinician, a woman and a mother.
+These numbers are terrifying to me as a clinician, a woman, and a mother.

 Due to the interconnectedness of our brain and enteric nervous system, via the vagus nerve, once our gut bacteria is out of whack, we are vulnerable to a pattern of emotional discomfort, usually marked by increasing episodes of anxiety and depression.